Mohit-be22b023/EV-Battery-Failure-Prediction/README.md

 # EV-Battery-Failure-Prediction
 This repository contains a complete, 14-stage machine learning workflow designed to predict battery failure in electric vehicles.
-Built to handle a highly imbalanced dataset of 200,000 telemetry records (9.96% failure rate) across 70 features, the codebase explicitly optimizes for Precision-Recall AUC (PR-AUC) over standard accuracy to ensure practical reliability.
+Built to handle a highly imbalanced dataset of 200,000 telemetry records (9.96% failure battery cases) across 70 features.
+It is a binary classification which classifies as (battery_failure: 1 = failure, 0 = healthy).
+The dataset covers 20 major EV brands (Tesla, BYD, Hyundai, BMW, Rivian, Tata, and more) and includes realistic data-quality artifacts: 3–5% missing values per column and ~0.6% sensor-glitch outliers in key diagnostic columns.
+Unlike purely random synthetic data, every feature here is causally wired to real battery-degradation physics ,chemistry-specific aging curves (LFP, NMC, NCA, LMO, LTO), thermal stress, charging habits, driving behavior, and maintenance quality all interact to produce the failure label.
+There is no single threshold rule behind the target; it's generated from a nonlinear logistic combination of ~15 risk and protective factors plus noise, calibrated to a ~10% failure rate.
+The codebase explicitly optimizes for Precision-Recall AUC (PR-AUC) over standard accuracy to ensure practical reliability.

 Key Highlights:
   1. Domain-Driven Feature Engineering: Extracts physical degradation signals by engineering 9 custom features, including soh_per_cycle, degradation_rate, and thermal_spread.